A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

-The new MIP-form solution (\ref{defn-new-MIP}) have three solid advantages over the existing one (\ref{Masu19-MIP}).
-First, the LFP problem of each $\vc{\alpha}_n^*$ is formulated by using only $\vc{U}_n^*$ and $\vc{U}_k$, $k=0,1,\dots,n-1$, without a parameter set $(\vc{v},b,\bbC) \in \cal{V}$.
-Thus, we do not have to find such a parameter set.
-Second, for each $n\ge K$, an optimal solution $\vc{\alpha}_n^*$ is computed in a finite number of operations without any infinite sum like (\ref{eqn-infinite-sums}).
-Accordingly, the new MIP-form solution is quasi-algorithmically constructible.
-Finally, the new solution holds without any additional conditions, such as Condition~\ref{cond-02} for convergence, except for the ergodicity of $\vc{Q}$.
+where $K \in \bbZ_+$ is a free parameter, and where $\vc{\alpha}_n^*$, $n\ge K$, is a $1 \times M_n$ probability vector that is an optimal solution for the LFP problem (Problem~\ref{prob-02} in Section~\ref{sec-main}) different from Problem~\ref{prob-01} of the existing MIP-form solution (\ref{Masu19-MIP-whole}).
+The objective function of Problem~\ref{prob-02} does not include such a parameter set as $(\vc{v},b,\bbC) \in \cal{V}$ and is computed in a finite number of operations without any infinite sum like (\ref{eqn-infinite-sums}).
+Thus, the new MIP-form solution (\ref{defn-new-MIP-whole}) is quasi-algorithmically constructible.
+In addition, the new solution holds without any additional conditions, such as Condition~\ref{cond-02} for convergence, except for the ergodicity of~$\vc{Q}$.

-The rest of this paper is divided into four sections.
+The rest of this paper is divided into five sections.
 Section~\ref{sec-preliminary} provides preliminary results including the existing MIP-form solution presented in \cite{Masu19-QUESTA}.
 Section~\ref{sec-main} presents our new MIP-form solution together with its theoretical foundations, which is the main result of this paper.
-Section~\ref{sec-discussion} considers the advantages of the new MIP-form solution over the existing one.
-Section~\ref{sec-concluding} discusses special cases leading to future work.
+Section~\ref{sec-discussion} considers the advantages of our MIP-form solution over the existing one.
+Section~\ref{sec-concluding} discusses special cases where our solution can be established more effectively.
+Finally, Section~\ref{sec:concluding-remarks} contains concluding remarks.